realpython/members/README.md

 1. Active users should only be able to view active lessons
 1. Active users should be able to view their avatar link on the profile page
 1. Active users should be able to update their display name on the profile page
+1. Active users should be able to view a tag next to a message if it's posted by an admin within the lesson view

 **Admin**